mchmarny/kpush/README.md

 # kpush - push signed messages from PubSub to Knative service

-[GCP Cloud PubSub](https://cloud.google.com/pubsub/) is a common component of data flow pipelines.
-It creates Global and elastic separation between the data provider and data consumers.
-One of PubSub's features is an ability to [push](https://cloud.google.com/pubsub/docs/push) subscription which sends messages to the configured `webhook`.
-Consider this data flow.
+The use of [GCP Cloud PubSub](https://cloud.google.com/pubsub/) is common component in data flow pipelines.
+It creates global and elastic separation between the data provider and data consumers.
+One of its features is the ability to [push](https://cloud.google.com/pubsub/docs/push) subscription which sends messages to the configured `webhook`.
+Consider the following solution:

 ![kpush flow](img/kpush-flow.png)

-The `kpush` client publishes messages to PubSub `topic` which PubSub `subscription` then pushes to processing services, in this case an app hosted on an instance of `Knative`.
-This process is well [documented](https://cloud.google.com/pubsub/docs/push) including way of including [token](https://cloud.google.com/pubsub/docs/faq#security) in PubSub POST query string to ensure that only submissions from valid senders are processed by our service.
+In this case, the `kpush` client publishes messages to PubSub `topic` which the `subscription` subsequently pushes to target processing service, an app hosted on an instance of `Knative`.
+PubSub provides [instructions](https://cloud.google.com/pubsub/docs/push) on how to include [token](https://cloud.google.com/pubsub/docs/faq#security) in POST to ensure that only submissions from valid senders are processed by target service.

-`kpush` demonstrates how to add an additional level of validation by signing each message and validating that signature on the service side.
-The below sample illustrates the `sig` attribute which is appended to each message with the [SHA-1](https://en.wikipedia.org/wiki/SHA-1) of the `message.data` payload.
+Since this token can leak (e.g. logs), `kpush` demonstrates how to add an additional level of validation by signing each message on the client and validating that signature on the service side.
+The below PubSub message sample illustrates the `sig` attribute holding [SHA-1](https://en.wikipedia.org/wiki/SHA-1) of the `message.data` payload which is appended to each message.

 ```json
 {